Revisiting constraints on superconducting cosmic strings in light of Dark Ages global 21-cm signal: Global 21-cm absorption signal

 After the star formation begins, their radiations start to heat and ionize the IGM.
 The Ly$\alpha$ photons from the stars can cause the hyperfine transition in the ground state of the neutral hydrogen, known as Wouthuysen-Field coupling \cite{1952AJ.....57R..31W, 1959ApJ...129..536F}, resulting in the coupling between spin temperature and IGM gas temperature.
 Therefore, when $T_s<T_R$, we expect an absorption signal at redshifts $z\lesssim 30$ till the universe becomes ionized again \cite{Furlanetto:2006jb, Furlanetto:2006tf, Pritchard:2011xb}.

 The Ly$\alpha$ coupling coefficient $(x_{\alpha})$ depends on the star formation history.
 For a detailed review, follow Refs. \cite{Furlanetto:2006jb, Furlanetto:2006tf, Pritchard:2011xb}.
-In this work, we consider a simplistic modelling where $x_{\alpha}$ is parameterized using $\tanh$ parameterization \cite{Harker:2015uma, Harker:2011et, Mirocha:2015jra, PhysRevD.98.103529, PhysRevD.110.123506}.
+In this work, we consider a simplistic modeling where $x_{\alpha}$ is parameterized using $\tanh$ parameterization \cite{Harker:2015uma, Harker:2011et, Mirocha:2015jra, PhysRevD.98.103529, PhysRevD.110.123506}.
 Authors in Ref. \cite{Harker:2015uma, Harker:2011et, Mirocha:2015jra}, have used a Markov Chain Monte Carlo (MCMC) technique to extract the global 21-cm signal in the presence of foreground and used successive $\tanh$ parameterization to model the Ly$\alpha$ coupling and X-ray heating of the IGM.
+The $tanh$ approach can mimic the shape of global 21-cm signals extremely well and can be immediately related to the physical properties of the IGM \cite{Mirocha:2015jra}.
 The $\tanh$ parameterization can be expressed as \cite{PhysRevD.98.103529}

 where, $\mathcal{L}_{(i,\rm ref)}$, $z_{i}$, and $\delta z_{i}$ represent the amplitude, pivot redshift, and duration, respectively.
 Following Ref. \cite{PhysRevD.98.103529}, we define the Ly$\alpha$ coupling as $x_{\alpha} = 2\mathcal{L}_{\alpha}/(1+z)$ and considered the fiducial values of $\{\mathcal{L}_{(\alpha,\, \rm ref)}, z_{\alpha}, \delta z_{\alpha}\}$ as $\{100, 17, 2\}$.
 In the next section, we discuss the thermal and ionization evolution of the IGM in the presence of energy deposited from the decaying SCS and X-ray heating.